-Education projects on water and microplastics
+Digital-real education on water and microplastics

 With our educational work, we aim to close knowledge gaps to take more impactful action against the pollution of our waters with microplastics.
-Our vision: waters without microplastics - in German WASser ohne MIkroplastik, hence the wording WASoMI (which, fun fact, in the African language Kisuaheli means scholar).
+Our vision: Water without microplastics - in German WASser ohne MIkroplastik, hence the wording WASoMI (which, fun fact, in the African language Kisuaheli means scholar).

 Sustainable action needs problem awareness.
 Questions about why and how changes are necessary and possible need answers.
 But answers alone are not enough.
 It takes "aha" moments that transform knowledge into understanding and give us the inner drive to become agents of action.

 To achieve this, we combine the best of different worlds in our educational work: Real and virtual spaces, individual and collective learning, sound knowledge transfer and concrete action, open experimentation and a tangible connection to nature.